Kind Consumer: Voke

-Kind Consumer's inhaler, Voke, was designed to provide the combination of a rapid delivery of nicotine and the unique respiratory tract sensory cues of inhaled nicotine which together are of primary importance in relieving craving for nicotine.
+Kind Consumer's inhaler, Voke was designed to provide the combination of a rapid delivery of nicotine and the unique respiratory tract sensory cues of inhaled nicotine which together are of primary importance in relieving craving for nicotine.
 The idea took 13 years to develop and was the brainchild of Alex Hearn, an asthmatic Oxford graduate whose parents smoked and who went through more than 800 prototypes before settling on a design.

-The Voke Inhaler contains a micro-valve which is activated by the user inhaling, and unlike an e-cigarette, does not need electronics, batteries or heat to produce a hit of nicotine.
+The Voke Inhaler contained a micro-valve which was activated by the user inhaling, and unlike an e-cigarette, does not need electronics, batteries or heat to produce a hit of nicotine.
 Since it uses inhaler technology to deliver the nicotine, the Voke administers a precise dose of the drug which does not contain the tar, tobacco or other substances found in regular cigarettes.

 In late 2010, Kind Consumer agreed an exclusive development and distribution agreement with Nicoventures Limited (later renamed Nicovations Limited) a wholly owned subsidiary of British American Tobacco plc.
-BAT's manufacturing, intellectual property, manufacturing, marketing and branding rights were assigned to Kind Consumer (Jan 2017) who took back ownership for the commercialisation of Voke.

 In September 2014, Voke became the first simulated cigarette to be authorised by the UK's Medicines and Healthcare products Regulatory Agency (MHRA) as a nicotine replacement therapy (NRT).
-The device is seen as a competitor to both e-cigarettes and nicotine-replacement therapies, such as gum and patches.
+The device was seen as a competitor to both e-cigarettes and nicotine-replacement therapies, such as gum and patches.

-Voke was launched in the UK on Nov 5th 2019.
-It can be prescribed as an aid to smoking cessation or reduction, or can be purchased directly from Kind Consumer at a comparable cost to a pack of cigarettes.
+Voke was launched in the UK on 5 November 2019.
+It could be prescribed as an aid to smoking cessation or reduction, or could be purchased directly from Kind Consumer.